patrickmoffitt/Adafruit-Feather-M0-Motion-Camera/README.md

 #### Schematic
 The electrical connections are shown below.
+The feather runs on 3.3V.
+Both the camera and the PIR run on 5V supplied by the PowerBoost.
+The PIR is always on.
+The camera is software switched on/off from PIN_A1.

 ![Motion Camera Schematic](/images/motion_camera_schematic.svg)